El Camino trustee aspires to make his mark as Torrance mayor candidate

 “There continue to be more opportunities in working and collaborating with the city government city schools and El Camino College,” Numark said.

-Torrance School Administrator Anil Muhammad has known Numark ever since he was on the Torrance City Council.
+Torrance School Board Member Anil Muhammed has known Numark ever since he was on the Torrance City Council.

 Their shared enthusiasm for public education has driven him to support Numark’s campaign, as he recognizes the positive developments that Numark can offer to Torrance.

-“Right from day one he can lead these efforts wherever it may be,” Muhammad said.
+“Right from day one he can lead these efforts wherever it may be,” Muhammed said.

 Numark has supported the dual enrollment program which enables high school students to receive El Camino College credit while they’re in high school.

-Note: Editor’s Note: Rearranged photo placement and captions on May 26, 2022 at 9:17 a.m.
-Editor’s Note: Corrected a name and title on May 26, 1:30 p.m.